 Most MS3Pro installations use a MAP sensor for load measurement.
-The MS3Pro EVO+ has a built in 4 bar MAP sensor, but can use an external sensor if desired.
-If using the MS3Pro EVO+'s built in MAP sensor, simply run a vacuum line to the sensor port.
-No wiring is necessary.
+The MS3Pro EVO has a built in 4 bar MAP sensor.

 The MS3Pro supports both frequency and voltage based MAP sensors.
 We recommend GM MAP sensors if using an external MAP sensor, which are voltage based, because they are inexpensive and readily available in several different maximum pressures.
 Be sure to select a MAP sensor that can read as much pressure as you intend to run.
 On turbo cars, we recommend giving a slight amount of extra room to allow the ECU to detect if the boost control has malfunctioned.